opendaylight/docs/docs/developer-guide/ovsdb-netvirt.rst

 -  Maven 3+

-Building a Karaf feature and deploying it in an Opendaylight Karaf distribution
+Building a Karaf feature and deploying it in an OpenDaylight Karaf distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. From the root ovsdb/ directory, run **mvn clean install**.